jimdavis1/Core-Gene-AMR-Models/README.md

 This script takes 4-5 inputs:
 1. AMR Metadata tabular file: AMR metadata tabular file.
-2. One-hot alignment file: Files created by *../Alignments/makeAlignments.py* script.
+2. One-hot alignment file: File (*alignment out, argument 2*) created by *../Alignments/makeAlignments.py* script.
 3. Output matrix file: File name to output the matrix to.
 4. Output feature order file: File name to output the feature order to.
 The last features are the antibiotics.
 5. Folds: (optional, default=10) specify the number of folds to create.
 The script makes sure that antibiotic-label combinations are almost equal in every fold created.